LunaMod-Development/LunaMod-Bot/README.md

 ## Credits

 LunaMod is written by [KylePrograms2by2](https://github.com/KylePrograms2by2).
-The commands for this bot are written by [Shawn Bragdon](https://github.com/shawnjb).
+The /commands for this bot are written by [Shawn Bragdon](https://github.com/shawnjb).